elastic/cloud-on-k8s/docs/design/0006-sidecar-health.md

 ### Option 1: The Kubernetes-way with a liveness probe

 The keystore-updater sidecar exposes an HTTP endpoint `/live` consumed by a liveness probe.
-This endpoint returns OK as long as ES is not ready.
-Then when ES is ready, if the call to the ES API succeeds, it returns OK, else it returns an error.
+This endpoint returns a success as long as ES is not ready.
+Then when ES is ready, it returns a response reflecting the state of the call to the ES API.
+ES is considered ready when `/` is reachable.
+This solution implies that the probe through the sidecar will poll Elasticsearch.

-* Good, because it's well integrated with Kubernetes and Kubernetes will restart the sidecar container if the liveness probe fails
+* Good, because it's well integrated with Kubernetes.
+Kubernetes will restart the sidecar container if the probe fails.
+It could probably resolve some issues related to the state of the system (e.g. out of memory, too many connections).
 * Good, because exposing the health over HTTP allows easily the collect by other systems
 * Good, because it's easy to expose the cluster state in another HTTP endpoint
+* Bad, because Kubernetes will restart the sidecar container if the liveness probe fails.
+And if that happens indefinitely, the sidecar container will reach the CrashLoopBackOff status, then it won't be ready and the ES service will be impacted.

 ### Option 2: Logging-based error reporting